-And what's even better if can build your own gym equipment and save money?
+And what’s even better if you can build your own gym equipment and save money?

-DIY battle ropes are easy to make and you can set them up at your home or outside with almost no effort.
+DIY battle ropes are quite easy to make and set at your home or outside with almost no effort.

-I'll give you some good ideas and tips.
-Read on.
+I’ll give you some good ideas and tips so read on.

 I have been training for over 20 years, and I can tell you that many times I am forcing myself to train and don’t feel like it at all.